imszofko/PSA-Implementation/README.md

 Immediately you will be asked to enter an ENSEMBL sequence ID.
 In this case you will enter: **ENSG00000139618.**

 After you press enter, it will ask you for the name/path to the FASTA file that is saved in the folder; you enter: **Variant700202.fasta** or **Variant713680.fasta**.
+- To use with different FASTA file, you just enter the name (and the path of in a different working directory) of the FASTA file.

 The code will run on its own from here on out.
-It takes approximately 25 minutes for both programmes to run.
+It takes approximately 25 minutes for each programmes to run.

 ## Output Expectations